DaoCloud/DaoCloud-docs/docs/en/docs/insight/09FAQs/servicemonitor.md

 !!! note

-     Configuration items in [] are optional.
+     ConfigMaps in [] are optional.

 ## Native Job configuration

-The corresponding configuration items are described as follows:
+The corresponding ConfigMaps are described as follows:

 ```yaml
 # Grab the task name, and add a label(job=job_name) to the index corresponding to the grab